JULIELab/jcore-base/jcore-annotation-adder-ae/README.md

 **3. External Resource Dependencies**

 This component requires an external resource given with the `AnnotationSource` key.
-This dependency definition is present in the provided default descriptor.
+This dependency definition is pre-configured in the provided default descriptor and must be added to point to the correct annotation source.

 The external dependency may currently be a file which is read completely into an in-memory map by the `de.julielab.jcore.ae.annotationadder.annotationsources.InMemoryFileTextAnnotationProvider` class for textual annotations with offsets or by the `de.julielab.jcore.ae.annotationadder.annotationsources.InMemoryFileDocumentClassAnnotationProvider` class for document classes.
 Both provider classes implement the required external resource interface `de.julielab.jcore.ae.annotationadder.annotationsources.AnnotationProvider`.